 Effectiveness and Performance Review

-Given that FTI Consulting has assessed the risk of modern slavery occurring in its business and/or supply chain to be low, FTI Consulting does not have key performance indicators specifically in relation to modern slavery.
 Any instance of modern slavery would constitute non-compliance with, and a breach of, applicable employment laws, policies and practices and/or the Code of Conduct.
 FTI Consulting meets at least annually with a number of its key / first-tier suppliers (for example, catering, cleaning, mail/print room service providers) to discuss performance issues.
 FTI Consulting also continues to risk assess our existing supply chain in order to be vigilant to new or evolving areas of risk.
 FTI Consulting will continue to investigate whether there are any other steps we should be putting into place to reduce the risk of modern slavery in our supply chain or ways in which we can increase awareness among our staff.

 Training and awareness

 Upon joining FTI Consulting, all staff are given training on the Code of Conduct, which makes clear the firm’s zero-tolerance policy for the use of modern slavery in FTI Consulting’s business and supply chain.
-As mentioned above, FTI Consulting will publish this statement internally in order to raise awareness.
+As mentioned above, FTI Consulting publishes this statement internally in order to raise awareness.

 This statement has been approved by the Managing Member of FTI Consulting LLP.
-Julia Sherlock, FTI Consulting’s EMEA Chief Operating Officer, has been authorised to sign this statement on behalf of FTI Consulting LLP.
+Alex Welch, FTI Consulting’s EMEA Chief Operating Officer, has been authorised to sign this statement on behalf of FTI Consulting LLP.

 Chief Operating Officer, EMEA